BobbyH49/SQLServerk8s/modules/setup.md

     * SqlK8sJumpbox (Client used to run scripts with 1 Nic and 1 OS Disk)
 * 4 Network Security Groups (1 for each subnet and 1 for Nic on SqlK8sJumpbox)
 * 2 Public IP Addresses (1 for Bastion and 1 for Jumpbox)

-### Deployment 2

-* Azure Kubernetes Cluster (VM Scale Set with 2 Standard_D8s_v3 VMs)
+* Azure Kubernetes Cluster (VM Scale Set with 2 - 3 Standard_D8s_v3 VMs)

     **NB: The Scale set has a minimum of 2 VMs to handle either of the SQL Server 2019 or 2022 deployments.
-But it can scale to a maximum of 4 VMs if you wish to deploy both.**
+But it can scale to a maximum of 3 VMs if you wish to deploy both.**

+## Create Service Principal

+1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.

-## Deploy Azure Resources (Deployment 1)
+## Deploy Azure Resources

 1. Right-click or `Ctrl + click` the button below to open the Azure Portal in a new window.